mohamedelofa/Median_Filter/README.md

 ### Example Image

-Below is an example `.ppm` image from this repository:
+Below is an example screenshots from this repository:

 ![input screenshot](images/Screenshot 2025-08-09 210025.png)
 ![output screenshot](images/Screenshot 2025-08-09 210041.png)